node-red/node-red.github.io/_posts/2019-03-12-version-0-20-released.md

 ---

+### Community Survey

+This release comes just as we launch our [2019 Community Survey](https://tiny.cc/NodeRED2019Survey).

+We speak to lots of you in [Slack](https://nodered.org/slack) and the [Forum](https://discourse.nodered.org) and love hearing about how Node-RED is being used.
+But we know there's a much larger community of users and developers out there who are using Node-RED that we haven't spoken to.

+This survey is an opportunity for us to get a better understanding of who our users are, what they do with Node-RED and to help the project stay pointed in the right direction.

+Please spare us 10 minutes of your time to fill in the survey here:  https://tiny.cc/NodeRED2019Survey

+All responses are completely anonymous unless you choose to share your contact information with us.
+If you do share your contact information with us, it is purely to allow us (the core Node-RED team and no-one else) to follow-up on your responses.

+The survey will be open until mid-April at which point we'll compile the results into a report to be shared on the blog here.

+[Take the survey today!](https://tiny.cc/NodeRED2019Survey) - and spread the word to your friends and colleagues to help us reach as wider an audience as possible.

+---

 Unlike previously releases, we've already done a few beta releases of 0.20 over the last couple of months.
 This has allowed us to get more feedback on the new features and flush out lots of edge cases before making it more widely available.